1. Home

 Reception and assistance at the opening of a public tutorship

-When a person’s vulnerable situation may call for a tutorship and that no one close to that person seems able to legally represent them, a public tutorship may be considered.
+When a person’s vulnerable situation may call for a tutorship and no one close to that person seems able to legally represent them, a public tutorship may be considered.

 Representation of persons under public tutorship